AUTUMN GLOW 2016

 “TWIST: The Art of Spinning by Hand” is an exhibition and “happening” curated by Jennifer Lindsay.

 About the Curator: Jennifer Lindsay is an independent curator, scholar, and arts educator.
-She develops exhibitions and participatory programs that connect non-profit organizations, local businesses, and communities to artists, makers, and creative individuals.
+She develops exhibitions and participatory programs that connect nonprofit organizations, local businesses, and communities to artists, makers, and creative individuals.
 Her most recent exhibition, Other Worlds of Imagination and Wonder, is on view at the Brentwood Arts Exchange in Brentwood, MD through November 12, 2016, and features the work of two sculptors, Laurel Lukaszewski (ceramics) and Joseph Corcoran (glass).
 “Urban Bungalow,” presented in 2014 at the Joan Hisaoka Healing Arts Gallery in Washington, DC featured fine art and craft for the home handmade by 14 local artists.
-Lindsay has coordinated and curated several collaborative fiber art installations, with associated public programs, including The Smithsonian Community Reef, a satellite of the Crochet Coral Reef, for the National Museum of Natural History, 2010-2011; The Artisphere Yarn Bomb for the Rosslyn Business Improvement District, 2012-2013; and SweetSpots for Sweetgreen Sweetlife Music and Food Festival, 2014.
-Lindsay holds an M.A. in the History of Decorative Arts from the Smithsonian Associates and Corcoran College of Art + Design.
+Lindsay has coordinated and curated several collaborative fiber art installations with associated public programs, including The Smithsonian Community Reef, a satellite of the Crochet Coral Reef, for the National Museum of Natural History, 2010-2011; The Artisphere Yarn Bomb for the Rosslyn Business Improvement District, 2012-2013; and sweetspots for sweetgreen’s Sweetlife Music and Food Festival, 2014-2015.
+Lindsay holds an M.A. in the History of Decorative Arts from the Corcoran College of Art + Design.
 She is President of the Center for Knit and Crochet, an online museum.
 Lindsay lives with her husband in Chevy Chase, MD; she often wishes for a bit more time to knit and spin!

 Images on postcard design at top of page (clockwise from top left): Mike King/ The Spanish Peacock (spindle); Stacey Budge-Kamison (handspun); Katharine Cobey (“Portrait of Alzheimer’s”); Elysa Darling (corespun); Jonathan Bosworth (spindle) with ITW fiber; Stacey Budge-Kamison (art batt) and Golding Fiber Tools (spindle); Golding Fiber Tools (Dragonfly Wheel); Ed Jenkins (spindle), photo by Allison Johns; and (center image) Elysa Darling (spinning art yarn).